Dragon's Den

 Three evenings a week — Tue (short), Fri (full), Sat (long, no agenda).
 The relationship is also a sādhanā.

-iii.
+iv.
 The seven habits

 Each one a small vow.
 Each one a small offering.
 The body, the breath, the relationship — all sādhanā.